-The Plan pays up to \$1,500 per person each year for Plan A and \$1,000 per person each year for Plan B. For Plan A, this maximum applies to both network and non-network dental care combined.
-(Plan B does not cover non-network care.)

-Once the Plan pays the maximum amount for your dental care during a year, the Plan will not pay any more benefits for your dental care for the rest of that year.
+The Plan pays up to \$1,500 per person each year for both network and non-network dental care combined.
+Once the Plan pays \$1,500 for your dental care during a year, the Plan will not pay any more benefits for your dental care for the rest of that year.

-Orthodontic care maximum benefit - Plan A only
+Orthodontic care maximum benefit